What Is Schizotypal Personality Disorder And How Is It Treated?

 • Lack of close friends or confidants other than first-degree relatives

-• Excessive social anxiety does not diminish with familiarity and tends to be associated with paranoid fears rather than negative judgments about self.
+• Excessive social anxiety that does not diminish with familiarity and tends to be associated with paranoid fears rather than negative judgments about self.

 Schizotypal personality disorder diagnosis